 - ¼ cup pure cocoa powder

 - ¼ tsp salt

-Add the dry ingredients (sugar cocoa, cornstarch and salto a medium saucepan.
+- Add the dry ingredients to a medium saucepan.
 Mix with a whisk.

-Stir in the milk gradually and cook on medium heat, stirring frequently with a whisk, until pudding starts to bubble.
+- Stir in the milk gradually and cook on medium heat.
+Stir constantly until the pudding starts to boil.

-Remove from heat, add the butter and vanilla stirring until the butter has melted.
+- Remove from the heat, add the butter and vanilla and stir until the butter has melted.